1.1 Target population of youth policy

 The Slovak legislation further recognizes similar terms: minor and under-aged.

-Term “minor”describes a person aged 15 – 18 (Criminal Code, 2005).
+The term “minor” describes a person aged 15 – 18 (Criminal Code, 2005).
 Minors have increased legal protection but they are also the subject to certain restrictions.
 Persons younger than 18 years of age must not (among other things) play slot machines and must not be engaged in gambling at casinos.
 Minors are protected also by the Act on Advertising (2001).

 The term „under-aged“ describes a person who has not reached 15 years of age.
 They are subject to a number of legal restrictions and regulations, some of which allow them to be employed under specific circumstances (Labour Code, 2001).